EivindArvesen/prm/README.md

 You can set the prm data directory with the `$PRM_PATH` environment variable.
 By default all prm data is written to `~/.prm`.

+### Shell completions
+You can install shell completions by running `bash completions/deploy_completions.sh` from the project root.
+Only `bash` is supported for now, but `zsh` completions are under development.

 ## Contributing
 Feedback is strongly encouraged.
 If you run into a bug or would like to see a new feature, please open a new issue.
 In the case of bugs, please mention what shell they occur under (i.e. `bash` or `zsh`).